-The new Fluke-435-II model help locate, predict, prevent, and troubleshoot power quality problems in three-phase and single-phase power distribution systems.
+The Fluke 435-II three phase power quality analyzers help locate, predict, prevent, and troubleshoot power quality problems in three-phase and single-phase power distribution systems.
 Additionally, these models feature revolutionary power quality and energy measurement functions that help facilities reduce electrical power consumption, and improve the performance and lifespan of electro-mechanical equipment.
 Below you will find brief descriptions of these new features.

 Think of the Fluke 435 Series II Power Quality and Energy Analyzer as your insurance policy.
 No matter what goes wrong in your facility, with the 435 II you will always be prepared.
 Equipped with advanced power quality functions and energy monetization capabilities, there is no electrical issue this model can't handle: